|Tuition fee type||Cost (per annum)|

 Excellent facilities and learning resources.

 Teaching is mostly via lectures with interactive workshops in the form of group discussions, worked examples or practical demonstrations.
-Lecture material can also be found in our library and on our virtual learning environment, Blackboard.
+Lecture material can also be found in our library and on our virtual learning environment, Canvas.

 In addition, fieldwork and laboratory sessions give you a chance to observe animals and plants first-hand and develop your practical skills, while small tutorial groups provide a forum for discussing course material more informally.
 You will also have progress review meetings with your personal tutor.